aksonov/react-native-router-flux/README.md

 [Follow author @PAksonov](https://twitter.com/PAksonov)

+`react-native-router-flux` is a different API over `react-navigation`.
+It helps users to define all the routes in one central place and navigate and communicate between different screens in an easy way.
+But it also means that `react-native-router-flux` inherits all [limitations](https://reactnavigation.org/docs/en/limitations.html) and changes from updated versions.

 ### IMPORTANT NOTES

 #### v4 is based on [React Navigation v2.x](https://reactnavigation.org/).
 See [this branch](https://github.com/aksonov/react-native-router-flux/tree/v3) and [docs](https://github.com/aksonov/react-native-router-flux/blob/master/README3.md) for v3 based on deprecated React Native Experimental Navigation API.
 It is not supported and may not work with latest React Native versions.